TCChris205/TCChris205/README.md

 ## Experience
 Uhh...
 Not much yet

+### Software
+Mediocre experience in Java.
+Minor experience in Typescript, Assembly, C and C++.
+A bit of knowledge in HTML.

+### Hardware
+Basic Knowledge of PC-Hardware.
+Knowledge of the inner processes of a Microcontroller.

 <!---
 TCChris205/TCChris205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.